KshirsagarTushar/Students-Sentiment-Analysis/README.md

 # Unveiling Student Sentiments: A Feedback Analysis Study
 This project is based on the sentiment analysis of students feedback, where the feedbacks are given by the students of a particular university.
-Various machine learning algorithms with TF-IDF technique are used, out of which one best model is chosed for predictive modelling.
+Various machine learning algorithms with TF-IDF technique are used, out of which one best model is chosed for predictive modeling.

 # Sections
 - Overvview